 Identity Provider for System Directory and Local Directories

 By default, the System Directory is associated with an identity provider named System Identity Provider.
 The Password (Local Directory) authentication method is enabled on this identity provider.
 The default_access_policy_set policy rule sets up this password authentication for the ALL RANGES network range for the Web Browser device type.
 You can configure additional authentication methods to the policy rules.

 When you create a new local directory, this local directory is not associated with an identity provider.
 After creating the local directory, create a new built-in identity provider of type Embedded.
 Associate the local directory with the identity provider and enable the Password (Local Directory) authentication method.
 Multiple local directories can be associated with the same identity provider.

 The Workspace ONE Access connector is not required for either the System Directory or for local directories you create.

 Password Management for Local Directory Users

 By default, all users configured in local directories can change their password in the user portal or from the Intelligent Hub app.
 You can set a password policy for local users.
 You can also reset local user passwords as needed.

 Users click their name in the top-right corner to change their passwords when they are logged into their user portal .
 They select Account from the drop-down menu and click the Change Password link.
 In the Intelligent Hub app users can change their passwords by clicking their profile and selecting Change Password.

-For information on setting password policies and resetting local user passwords, see Managing Passwords.
+For information on setting password policies and resetting local user passwords, see Managing Passwords in Workspace ONE Access.